Faux Finish Applications

 A modern faux metal finish is a very trending finish in today’s decorating world.
 There are several different applications that can be used to create a wide variety of steampunk industrial looks.
 From polished steel, bolted and riveted tin plates can be created by using several products in multiple layers.
 There are trending tones of gold silver bronze and copper being used to create some unique finishes.
 Some applications are easy with a little instructional assistance, while others require a qualified professional installation.

-A modern faux copper verdigris finish is also a popular industrial décor styling.
+A modern copper faux finish techniques (verdigris) are very popular industrial décor styling.
 This finish is timeless and exciting to add to any room in the home.
 The warmth of the copper color mixed with the varied depths of teal and greens of exposed age copper, is a great way to add warmth and character to a space in your home.
 The balance of copper to verdigris coloring is in your control as this finish is applied and is not a reaction.

 Metal Rust Faux Finish